-Principal Investigator and Center Director: Tabia Henry Akintobi, Ph.D., M.P.H., provides leadership and oversight for the center's strategic direction and implementation including community-based evaluation and research projects, development of community partnerships and implementation of health promotion and disease prevention initiatives.
-Dr. Henry Akintobi is director of Morehouse School of Medicine Evaluation and Institutional Assessment, an associate professor in the Department of Community Health and Preventive Medicine and Associate Dean for Community Engagement and is the core director for the National Institutes of Health funded Center of Excellence on Health Disparities’ Community Engagement Outreach at Morehouse School of Medicine.
-She represents the PRC in collaboration with institutional, local, national and international leaders seeking to foster effective translational research and evaluation between researchers and communities.
+Principal Investigator and Center Director: Tabia Henry Akintobi, Ph.D., provides leadership and oversight for the strategic direction and implementation of the Center including community-based participatory research projects, development of community partnerships and implementation of health promotion and disease prevention initiatives.
+Dr. Henry Akintobi is the Director of Evaluation and Institutional Assessment, Associate Professor of Community Health and Preventive Medicine and Associate Dean for Community Engagement and is the core director for the National Institutes of Health funded Center of Excellence on Health Disparities’ Community Engagement Outreach at Morehouse School of Medicine.
+She represents the PRC in collaboration with institutional, local, national and international leaders seeking to foster effective translational research and evaluation between researchers and communities

-Associate Director: Tandeca King Gordon, Ed.D., provides oversight for the administrative and programmatic operations for the Prevention Research Center.
+Deputy Director: Tandeca King Gordon, Ed.D., oversees the administrative and programmatic operations for the Prevention Research Center.
 Dr. King Gordon is responsible for assisting the PRC in setting policies, defining research programs, developing strategies to achieve program objectives and goals under the direction of the principal investigator and center director.
 She represents the PRC on the National Communications Committee, collaborating across institutions and with community partners.
 She also provides oversight in the communication and dissemination of effective, culturally appropriate health information and research.